 I loved playing board games when I was a child.
-My children love playing board games.
-The great thing is, I feel like board games fit in perfectly with homeschooling!
-We have a great collection already, and keep adding to them as birthdays come and Christmas comes around.
+My children love playing educational board games, mainly because they don’t realize that they are learning while they are playing board games.
+I think board games fit in perfectly with homeschooling!

 *This post contains affiliate links.
 For more information see my disclosure policy.*

-There are so many bard games out there.
+There are so many board games out there.
 So many that I would love to have, but let's face it, I'm running out of room to shore them.